Index Nesting Beach Survey Totals (1989-2022)

-The Florida Index Nesting Beach Survey records sea turtle nest counts on a standardized set of index beaches.
+The Florida Index Nesting Beach Survey (INBS) records sea turtle nest counts on a standardized set of index beaches.
 Researchers use the annual survey to determine nesting trends.

 Decreasing Annual Nest Counts in a Globally Important Loggerhead Sea Turtle Population.

 An updated detailed analysis of loggerhead nesting trends for Florida’s 27 core index beaches (1989-2018) and Florida Panhandle (1997-2018) index beaches can be found in the following Open Access article by Ceriani et al. (2019):

 Conservation implications of sea turtle nesting trends: elusive recovery of a globally important loggerhead population

 Green Turtle Nests

 Green turtle nest counts have increased eightyfold since standardized nest counts began in 1989 – a trend that differs dramatically from that of the loggerheads that nest on the same beaches.
 In 2022, green turtle nest counts on the 27 core index beaches reached more than 28,000 nests recorded.
 These numbers DO NOT represent Florida’s total annual nest counts because they are collected only on a subset of Florida’s beaches (27 out of 229 beaches) and only during a 109-day time window (15 May through 31 August).
 Nesting green turtles tend to follow a two-year reproductive cycle and, typically, there are wide year-to-year fluctuations in the number of nests recorded.
 Green turtles set record highs in 2011, 2013, 2015, 2017 and 2019.
 The nest count in 2022 did not set another record high but was only marginally higher than 2020, an unusually high “low year”.
 Changes in the typical two-year cycle have been documented in the past as well (e.g., 2010-2011) and are not reason of concern.